menu

 Demographics

-The percentage of adults in Neillsville who are college-educated is close to the national average for all communities of 21.84%: 19.03% of the adults in Neillsville have a bachelor's degree or advanced degree.
+The education level of Neillsville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.03% of adults 25 and older in Neillsville have a college degree.

 The per capita income in Neillsville in 2022 was $31,365, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
 This equates to an annual income of $125,460 for a family of four.
 However, Neillsville contains both very wealthy and poor people as well.